Effective date: 1 July 2018

-For Portfolio Agencies that are not Excluded Entities, the Portfolio Department plays a support role, with the Accountable Officer of the relevant Portfolio Agency retaining overarching accountability for ensuring Portfolio Agencies implement the Directions.
+For Portfolio Agencies that are not Excluded Entities, the Portfolio Department plays a support role, with the Accountable Officer of the relevant Portfolio Department retaining overarching accountability for ensuring Portfolio Agencies implement the Directions.
 See Agencies that must comply with these Directions (Direction 1.3.2).

 This is intended to promote consistency of practice and to allow the Portfolio Department to provide relevant information to the Responsible Minister regarding Public Construction Procurement undertaken across the portfolio.

 Annual attestation of compliance with Directions

 Accountability for compliance with the Directions is held by the Accountable Officer or the Responsible Body.
 Attestation is directed by the Standing Directions of the Minister for Finance 2016 at Direction 5.

 Standing Direction 4.2.4 Public Construction Accountability requires the Agency to apply the Ministerial Directions for Public Construction Procurement.
 Standing Direction 4.2.4 is effective from 1 July 2018.